Tammy Lynn Michaels

-Tammy Lynn Michaels (née Doring), also known by the surname Etheridge from her relationship with Melissa Etheridge, is an American actress.
+Tammy Lynn Michaels, also known by the surname Etheridge from her relationship with Melissa Etheridge, is an American actress.

 Michaels portrayed mean girl Nicole Julian on The WB's Popular.

 Career

-Michaels developed a passion for acting in junior high school, and after graduating, moved to New York City to pursue it.
-She attended the American Musical and Dramatic Academy in New York and completed three semesters but withdrew from the school before graduation.
-While working as a bartender at a restaurant, she was discovered by Alayne Skylar, a talent scout.

-After moving to Los Angeles, Michaels landed the role of Nicole Julian on Popular.
+Michaels landed the role of Nicole Julian on Popular.

 In 2002, Michaels had a recurring role on the Fox show That '80s Show playing Roger's equally materialistic girlfriend followed by a guest appearance in 2004 on the Showtime drama The L Word.
 In 2005, she played the character Tess on the NBC series Committed.

 In 2003, Michaels played the role of Max in the short-film D.E.B.S..
 The film received several awards and later was expanded to a feature-length film of the same name and released in 2004.
 However, most of the actresses in the original D.E.B.S. were replaced for the expanded version, including Michaels.